 - Erika Schramm, Director of Administration Services, Vermont Energy Investment Corporation

 "Signing on to publicly voice our commitment to equal pay was the easiest choice I can recall making in years.
 If, as an employer, I had any doubt about how important it is to be clear about such a commitment, I'd hope my friends, family, and staff would gladly embarrass me for it.
 Frankly, I'm embarrassed that as a community we still have so far to go on such a basic issue of fairness and equality."

-- Wes Hamilton, Three Penny Taproom/Mule Bar/Mad Taco
+- Wes Hamilton, Owner, Three Penny Taproom/Mule Bar/Mad Taco

 "Gardener’s Supply Company is proud to join Vermont's leaders in ensuring that women in business earn equal pay for equal work.
 As an employee-owned company, every woman who works for Gardener’s Supply has an equal chance to become a business owner, and is equally responsible for our company's success.
 So we, of course, are committed to equal pay.”

 - Jim Feinson, President and CEO, Gardener’s Supply Company

 "Norwich University has been in the business of educating and preparing leaders of character and purpose who build, strengthen and protect our nation and our communities.
 We hold in high esteem our people and our reputation.
 We are proud to sign the Vermont Equal Pay Compact."